rgrsmith/automaton/README.md

 To Do:
-    - button to pickle/name/retrive fun states
+    - button to pickle/name/retrive fun states in a dataframe
     - button to randomize all
     - kernel entry box
     - grid size slider